MoonyGit/MoonyApp/README.md

                 - widget.dart
                 # Feature presentation viewmodel
                 - controller.dart
-                # Feature presentation dependencies to inject
+                # Feature presentation dependencies to inject (For Getx router)
                 - bindings.dart
+        # Directory that contains di module
+        - /di
+            - module.dart
+        # Directory that contains router configuration
+        - /router
+            - router.dart
+        # Directory that contains resources of the feature
+        - /resources
+            # Asset constants (images and fonts paths)
+            - assets.dart
+            # Strings constants for name, messages or descriptions
+            - strings.dart
+            # Can include some database or configuration object for example:
+            - database.json
 # main file to initialize the application
 - main.dart